-The Board of Directors of Monster Beverage Corporation ("Monster" or the "Company") is soliciting proxies to be voted at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on Tuesday, June 14, 2022 at 2:30 p.m. local time, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders of the Company.
+The Board of Directors of Monster Beverage Corporation ("Monster" or the "Company") is soliciting proxies to be voted at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on Thursday, June 22, 2023 at 2:30 p.m. local time, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders of the Company.
 The Annual Meeting will be exclusively conducted as a virtual meeting via live webcast.
-You will be able to attend the Annual Meeting, vote your shares electronically, examine a list of stockholders as of the close of business on April 21, 2022 and submit questions during the meeting by visiting www.virtualshareholder.meeting.com/MNST2022.
-To enter the annual meeting, you will need the 16-digit control number that is printed on your proxy card.
+You will be able to attend the Annual Meeting, vote your shares electronically and submit questions during the meeting by visiting www.virtualshareholder.com/MNST2023.
+To enter the Annual Meeting, you will need the 16-digit control number that is printed on your proxy card.
 We encourage stockholders to log in to this website and access the webcast before the Annual Meeting's start time.
 You will not be able to attend the Annual Meeting in person.
-In this proxy, unless the context requires otherwise, references to "we," "our," or "us" refer to Monster.
+In this proxy, unless the context requires otherwise, references to "we," "our" or "us" refer to Monster.

-The proxy materials, including this proxy statement and our Annual Report to Stockholders for the fiscal year ended December 31, 2021, are being distributed and made available on or about April 27, 2022.
+The proxy materials, including this proxy statement and our Annual Report to Stockholders for the fiscal year ended December 31, 2022, are being distributed and made available on or about April 28, 2023.
 This proxy statement contains important information for you to consider when deciding how to vote on matters brought before the Annual Meeting.
 Please read it carefully.